Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

   solution must deal with the situation when the numbers of requests are different among processes in the collective data mode.
 Supporting `varn` is thus a future work.
-* For writing, only the classic model `NC_FORMAT_NETCDF4_CLASSIC` is supported.
-  This is mainly because the current PnetCDF APIs do not include those for operating enhanced data objects, such as groups, compound data types, compression etc. As for reading a NetCDF-4 file created by NetCDF-4, PnetCDF supports the classic way of reading variables, attributes, and dimensions.
+* Although a new file of format NC_FORMAT_NETCDF4 or NC_FORMAT_NETCDF4_CLASSIC can be created, the I/O operations are limited to the NetCDF classic model I/O, This is because PnetCDF APIs do not include those for operating enhanced data objects, such as groups, compound data types, compression etc. As for reading a NetCDF-4 file created by NetCDF-4, PnetCDF supports the classic way of reading variables, attributes, and dimensions.
 Inquiry APIs for enhanced metadata is currently not supported.
-* Due to a bug in HDF5 (1.10.2 and prior at the time of this writing), collective I/O on variables with zero-length requests in some participating processes will cause an HDF5 error and the program may hang.
-Refer to the HDF issue HDFFV-10501.
+* Due to a bug in HDF5 version 1.10.2 and prior, collective I/O on record variables with a subset of participating processes making zero-length requests may cause an HDF5 error and the program to hang.
+Readers refer to the HDF bug issue HDFFV-10501.
 * PnetCDF allows different kinds of APIs called by different processes in a collective I/O. For example, `ncmpi_put_vara_int_all()` is called at process 0 and `ncmpi_put_vars_float_int()` is called at process 1.
 However, this is